kevinboone/PMBASIC/README.md

 At the prompt, however, the `let` is required.

-In a break with tradition, _variables must be assigned before use_.
+In a break with tradition, _variables must be assigned before use_ -- they don't default to a value of zero.

 ### IF ...
 THEN and comparisons